|

 Here, we used the Show[] function to replot the last object, represented by the percent argument.
 The new plot looks like this:

-More recent versions of Mathematica provide the Animate[] function for produce multi-frame animations, but our version is old, and lacks that feature.
+More recent versions of Mathematica provide the Animate[] function to produce multi-frame animations.

 How does Mathematica compare with Maxima and Maple?